redis/redis/Windows Service Documentation.md

 ﻿Running Redis as a Service
 ==========================

 If you installed Redis using the MSI package, then Redis was already installed as a Windows service.
 Nothing further to do.
-If you would like to change its settings, you can update the *redis.windows.conf* file and then restart the Redis service (Run -\> services.msc -\> Redis -\> Restart).
+If you would like to change its settings, you can update the *redis.windows-service.conf* file and then restart the Redis service (Run -\> services.msc -\> Redis -\> Restart).

 During installation of the MSI you can either use the installer’s user interface to update the port that Redis listens at and the firewall exception or run it silently without a UI.
 The following examples show how to install from the command line: